Lee Behel

-Wesley "Lee" Behel was an American aviator and air racing champion.
-He was the creator and, at the time of his death the president, of the "Sport Class" a group of racing airplanes designed for planes under 1000 cubic inches in size that participate in the Reno Air Races each year in September, as well as a retired Lt.
+Wesley "Lee" Behel Jr (31 October, 1950 - 8 September, 2014) was an American aviator and air racing champion.
+He was the creator and, at the time of his death, the president of the "Sport Class", a group of racing airplanes designed for planes under 1000 cubic inches in engine size that participate in the Reno Air Races every September, as well as a retired Lt.
 Colonel in the Nevada Air National Guard.

 Behel joined the Nevada Air National Guard in 1972, where he flew several aircraft, including the F-101 Voodoo, the F4 Phantom in which he accumulated 2,500 hours of flight time, as well as the RF-4C reconnaissance aircraft.
+He reached the rank of Lieutenant Colonel in April 1993.
 He retired from the Guard in 1996.

+Behel was a certified fighter jet pilot who also enjoyed flying high-performance single-engine race planes.